Company: Creative People & Places Hounslow

 About this event

-Artist Martin Newth was commissioned in 2021 by the Creative People & Places Hounslow Visual Arts Programme to create and curate a new film project with local people, exploring Hounslow’s identity, geography, culture and history.
+In 2021, artist Martin Newth was commissioned by the Creative People & Places Hounslow Visual Arts Programme to create a new film project with local people, exploring Hounslow’s identity, geography, culture and history.

 Martin then extended an open invitation to the community to watch his film, and respond to it, by making their own short films through a series of workshops.
+Contributions came from local artists, community leaders and students at Heathlands School.
 The films they created reflect on cultural diversity and harmony, as well as the rich history, and the urban beauty to be found in Hounslow.

 This is a free event and open to all, so no ticket is required.